Aduseikay8096/alx-low_level_programming-1/README.md

-## Low-level programming & Algorithm
+## Low-level Programming & Algorithm

 This repository is my very first experience coding with the masterclass, C programming language